GoogleChrome/web.dev/src/site/content/en/blog/introducing-aurora/index.md

 For almost two years, we have worked with some of the most popular frameworks such as Next.js, Nuxt.js and Angular, working to improve web performance.
-We've also funded popular tools and libraries such as Vue, Eslint, Webpack.
+We've also funded popular tools and libraries such as Vue, ESLint, webpack.
 Today, we are giving this effort a name - **Aurora**.

 An aurora is a natural light display that shimmers in the sky.
 As we are trying